Shoyeb45/WebDevelopment/FashionStore/README.md

 <element style="attribute2: value; attribute1: value;......."></element>
 ```

-- Applying the stylen with respect to inline is faster as it is local to that particular element.
+- Applying the style with respect to inline is faster as it is local to that particular element.
 - It is best suited only, when we want to use that style for that particular element.
 ### Limitation :